OVERVIEW

 Marketing – M.S.

-An online marketing master's degree with specializations in digital...
+Two online marketing master's degree options with a focus on either...

-An online marketing master's degree with specializations in digital marketing and marketing analytics.
+Two online marketing master's degree options with a focus on either digital marketing or marketing analytics.

-• Specializatin: Students choose from two specializations to focus their marketing studies on digital marketing or marketing analytics.
+- Specialization: Students choose from two specializations to focus their marketing studies on digital marketing or marketing analytics

 A marketing master's degree will help you prepare for a wide range of exciting marketing careers.